 In Skåne, the experience exchange has contributed to the development of a new concept, the “kick-start program”, which aims to make it easier for spouses to enter the labour market.
 The development of the concept takes place in collaboration with ESS’ HR department, the Swedish Public Employment Agency, Öresunddirekt, businesses and other organisations.

-In August, 2016, the subproject participated at the Welcome Reception in Copenhagen City Hall, which is a fair that attracts around 1,000 international participants.
+In August 2017, the subproject participated at the “HELLOpenhagen” in Copenhagen City Hall, which is a fair that attracts around 1,000 international participants.
 The fair showcases Copenhagen’s culture and leisure offering, and also, thanks to the project, the opportunities offered in Skåne.

-The electronic survey “International Talent Forum” has been developed during 2016 and the first part with questions on “Civic participation” has been sent to persons that recently have moved to Greater Copenhagen.
+The electronic survey “International Talent Forum” has been developed, and surveys on “Housing” and “Civic participation” have been sent to persons that have recently moved to Greater Copenhagen and Southern Sweden.

-A cross border “Step to Step Guide” is also being developed, with information to foreigners moving to the region.
+A cross border “Step-by-Step Guide” is also being developed, with easily accessible information to foreigners moving to the region.

 Partners: Region Skåne, Region Hovedstaden